Even though the Xbox One X can still be seen as a high-end, aspirational console, its replacement is on the immediate horizon.

 However, unlike the One X, the Xbox Series X will be a next-generation machine through and through - designed to take gaming forward and directly rival the PlayStation 5.

-So, here is everything you need to know on the next-gen Xbox games console.
+So, here is everything you need to know on the next-gen Xbox games console, including release date details and specs.

-The monolithic stack, which more resembles a mini-tower PC than a traditional games console, can be stood on its end vertically or placed horizontally - presumably to fit in a TV stand or AV rack.
+Built like a monolithic stack, which more resembles a mini-tower PC than a traditional games console, it can be stood on its end vertically or placed horizontally - presumably to fit in a TV stand or AV rack.

 It is stark and aesthetically more practical than pretty.
 We expect the grille at the top/right-hand side to be primarily used for heat dissipation, as the rumoured inner hardware will need plenty of cooling during operation.